2019 Cherokee Nation principal chief election

 The 2019 Cherokee Nation of Oklahoma principal chief election was held on Saturday, June 1, 2019.
-Former Cherokee Nation Secretary of State Chuck Hoskin, Jr. defeated Tribal Councilman Dick Lay in the election.
+Former Cherokee Nation Secretary of State Chuck Hoskin Jr. defeated Tribal Councilman Dick Lay in the election.

 A third candidate, Tribal Councilman David Walkingstick, also appeared on the ballot, but was disqualified due to campaign finance violations days before the election.
 Rhonda Brown-Fleming, the first Cherokee Freedman descendant to run for principal chief, was disqualified in March after the Cherokee Nation Supreme Court ruled she did not meet tribal residency requirements.
 Federal courts affirmed the decision just before the election.

 The principal chief is the chief executive of the Cherokee Nation.
 Incumbent Principal Chief Bill John Baker was unable to seek re-election in 2019 due to term limits.

 Election results

 Hoskin won the election with 57.93% of the vote.
 Lay received 27.34% while Walkingstick, whose name was on ballot but was disqualified after absentee and early voting had begun, took 14.73%.
 Despite being disqualified, votes for Walkingstick were tallied to determine whether or not a runoff would be needed.
 Nearly 14,000 ballots were cast in the election.
-In the race for Deputy Chief, Brian Warner defeated former Tribal Council Speaker Meredith Frailey 58.88% to 41.12%.
+In the race for Deputy Chief, Bryan Warner defeated former Tribal Council Speaker Meredith Frailey 58.88% to 41.12%.
 (Although candidates for principal chief and deputy chief run together, they are voted upon separately.)